 INTRODUCTION

-Glaucoma is the leading cause worldwide of irreversible blindness[1], and intraocular pressure (IOP) is the major risk factor for developing glaucoma.
+Glaucoma is the leading cause worldwide of irreversible blindness[1], and intraocular pressure (IOP) is a major risk factor for developing glaucoma.
 Accurate measurement of IOP is crucial for diagnosis and management of glaucoma.

 The International Society for Mountain Medicine defines 1500–3500 m above sea level (ASL) as high altitude (HA), 3500–5500 m ASL as very high altitude (VHA) and > 5500 m ASL as extremely high altitude.
 Around 140 million people live permanently at altitudes > 2500 m[2].
 Large numbers of people travel to HA for recreational or research purposes.
 IOP was previously proposed as an indicator for acute mountain sickness and HA cerebral edema[3,4].
 Thus, change in IOP at HA has been a topic of interest for many years.
 Nevertheless, the results have been inconsistent.
 Findings range from a decrease[4-9], to no change[10], to an increase[11-15] in IOP after exposure to moderate and VHA.
 The conflict in IOP variation with altitude may be due to duration and rate of ascent, altitude reached, limitations of measuring instruments, and individual susceptibility.
-Many lowlanders now ascent to high altitude directly by plane, which is a relatively acute, effortless exposure.
+Many lowlanders now ascend to high altitude directly by plane, which is a relatively acute, effortless exposure.
 However, the effects of such exposure to different altitudes on IOP have rarely been reported.

 Different from previous studies, this is the first study to explore IOP change from sea level to HA and then up to VHA and back to sea level for the same subjects.
 The IOP changes in highlanders exposure to higher elevation were also investigated.
 The changes in IOP may provide additional information on how altitude alters IOP readings.
 Secondly, in this study, subjects flew from one altitude to another.
 The effects of acute effortless exposure to different altitudes have rarely been reported.
 Thirdly, we compared the IOP in ascending groups with local highlanders at HA, which has not been explored before.
 Finally, we correlated the IOP results with concurrently measured systemic changes such as oxygen saturation, blood pressure, pulse rate, erythrocyte, and hemoglobin concentration.